The Queen's Constabulary

 “Even so, she seems well-liked amongst most of the women and they happily let their children play with Lizzy.
 You’d think they’d speak up, if not for Ginny’s sake, then for her daughter’s.”

 “I’m going to speak with the police.
 Maybe they know something by now.”

 They approached the men playing cards on the verandah of the police sergeant’s hut.

 “Good afternoon, gentlemen,” Kit said.

-Two of the men stood, but the surly police sergeant didn’t look up.
+Two of the men rose from their seats but the surly police sergeant didn’t look up.